dannybrian/eventpresent/README.md

 # eventPresent

-A simple audience polling solution intended for custom-developed overlays to full-screen presentations.
-Think mild interactivity in the middle of an otherwise traditional stage engagement.
-This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable.
+A simple (?) audience interactivity solution intended for custom-developed overlays to full-screen presentations.
+This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable than what I'd build previously.

 The components: